Download the guide now

 Vaccination will only be provided at school if parent/guardian consent has been received.

-If using school management applications, such as School Bytes, Compass, and Canvas, it is critical to ensure that parents understand consent must be provided through the NSW Health portal.
+If using platforms like School Bytes, Compass, or Canvas, make it clear to parents that consent must be provided via the NSW Health School Vaccination Program online consent portal.

 Vaccination will only be provided at school if consent has been received.